Bertha Benz

-Bertha Benz ([ˈbɛʁta ˈbɛnts]; née Cäcilie Bertha Ringer; 3 May 1849 – 5 May 1944) was a German automotive pioneer and inventor.
-She was the business partner and wife of automobile inventor Carl Benz.
+Bertha Benz ([ˈbɛʁta ˈbɛnts]; née Cäcilie Bertha Ringer; 3 May 1849 – 5 May 1944) was a German automotive pioneer.
+She was the business partner, investor and wife of automobile inventor Carl Benz.
 On 5 August 1888, she was the first person to drive an internal-combustion-engined automobile over a long distance, field testing the Benz Patent-Motorwagen, inventing brake lining and solving several practical issues during the journey of 105 km (65 miles).
-In doing so, she brought the Patent-Motorwagen worldwide attention and got the company its first sales.
+In doing so, she brought the Patent-Motorwagen worldwide attention and got their company its first sales.
+Bertha Benz was not allowed to study in the Grand Duchy of Baden, and her financial and practical engineering contributions have long been overlooked until the 21st century.

-Early life and marriage
+Early life and education

-Cäcilie Bertha Ringer was born on 3 May 1849 to a wealthy family in Pforzheim in the Grand Duchy of Baden.
+Cäcilie Bertha Ringer was born on 3 May 1849 to a wealthy carpenter family in Pforzheim.
+She was the third of nine children.
+Her father, Karl Friedrich Ringer, a master builder and carpenter, and her 20 year younger mother, Auguste Friedrich, were wealthy individuals who invested heavily in their children's educations. in Pforzheim in the Grand Duchy of Baden.
+Her father became wealthy by speculating with real estate.
+She attended a boarding school in Pforzheim for 10 years and was known for her ambition and fascination with technological innovation, but could not pursue higher education, as women were not allowed to attend university at the time.

+On 27 June 1869, during an excursion by the Eintracht Club, she met and fell in love with machine lover and tinkerer Carl Benz, who was five years her senior and penniless, but had a head full of crazy ideas, and who could talk better about technology than about feelings.

-Two years before her marriage to Carl Benz, she used part of her dowry to invest in his failing iron construction company.
+In 1870, two years before her marriage, she used part of her dowry to invest in his failing iron construction company.
 As an unmarried woman, she was able to do so; after she married Benz, according to German law, Bertha lost her legal power to act as an investor.

+Adult life

 On 20 July 1872, Bertha Ringer married Carl Benz.
-As he moved on to a new manufacturing venture, Benz & Cie, he continued to use her dowry as financial support.

-Carl finished work on his first horseless carriage in December 1885.
-Bertha served as a field tester, contributing to the design of the Motorwagen by adding wire insulation and inventing leather brake pads to supplement the wooden brakes when they failed.
-Moreover, she identified several key areas of opportunities – such as the fuel line design – that Carl later improved.
-In addition to her contributions to the machine’s design, Bertha helped finance the development of the Motorwagen.
-She would hold patent rights under modern law, but as a married woman, she was not allowed to be named as an inventor on the patent at that time.

-Together they had five children: Eugen (1873–1958), Richard (1874–1955), Clara (1876–1968), Thilde (1882–1974), and Ellen (1890–1973).

-The Patent Motor Car